 Administrative & Professional Faculty (A&P faculty)

 Administrative faculty and professional faculty are normally referred to collectively, as both require advanced learning acquired by prolonged formal instruction and/or specialized training and work experience.
 However, the university recognizes administrative faculty and professional faculty as distinct position types.

-The required form for conducting performance evaluation.
+This is the required form for conducting a performance evaluation.
 It is available online and consists of:

-This policy applies to all administrative and professional faculty members and those who supervise administrative and professional faculty members.
+This policy applies to all administrative & professional faculty and those who supervise administrative & professional faculty.

-Each administrative and professional faculty member's performance will be formally evaluated annually.
+Each administrative & professional faculty member's performance will be formally evaluated on an annual basis.

-Section 1 of the job document - the Job Description - must be sent to Human Resources when it is first established and/or written and subsequently when it is changed.
+Section 1 - the Job Description – a copy must be sent to Human Resources when it is first established and/or written and subsequently when it is changed.